openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/09_data_filtering.rst

 ensuring that data can be used effectively and efficiently to drive insights and inform decisions.
 As the volume and complexity of data continue to grow, data filtering will become an increasingly important aspect of data management and analysis.
-By filtering the dataset in this way, we can create a subset of data that is tailored to our specific needs, making it easier to extract meaningful inshights or use it effectively for decision-making purposes.
+By filtering the dataset in this way, we can create a subset of data that is tailored to our specific needs, making it easier to extract meaningful insights or use it effectively for decision-making purposes.

 In this tutorial, we provide the simple example of filtering dataset using item and annotation.
+To set how to filter dataset, which satisfied some condition, we use XML as query format.
+Refer this `XPATH <https://devhints.io/xpath>`_ to set your own filter.
-The detailed deescription for filter operation is given by :doc:`Filter <../../command-reference/context_free/filter>`.
+The detailed description for filter operation is given by :doc:`Filter <../../command-reference/context_free/filter>`.
 The more advanced Python example is given :doc:`this notebook <../../jupyter_notebook_examples/notebooks/04_filter>`.

 .. tab-set::